 Master of Music

 In the graduate clarinet degree program at UNCSA, you will be part of a program that fosters excellence and allows you to take your music to the next level.
 As a graduate student, you will participate in all departmental juries and perform two recitals, one in Year One and a second in Year Two.
 In addition to private lessons and master classes, you will also take Career Strategies courses that strengthen skills needed in the professional world, like those for auditions, entrepreneurship, recording and portfolio preparation.

 You may also choose to apply to the Chrysalis Chamber Music Institute, either as an individual musician or as part of an ensemble.
 This unique graduate clarinet degree program is dedicated to the development of outstanding chamber musicians.
 It features regular coachings from artist-faculty and guest chamber ensembles, an annual coaching with the Chamber Music Society of Lincoln Center for select groups, touring and performance opportunities, professional recording sessions, and more.

 If you already have a graduate degree, you may also choose to pursue a Professional Artist Certificate.
 This post-master’s program is designed to advance your career potential as a young professional clarinetist.
-If you are interested in independent studies offered through this program, you are encouraged to propose a one or two-year course of study that is tailored to your interests and experience.
+If you are interested in independent studies offered through this program, you are encouraged to propose a one-year course of study that is tailored to your interests and experience.

 Your time at UNCSA will prepare you to embrace a broad range of possibilities after graduation.
 Alumni of the woodwind program occupy positions throughout the United States as performers, educators, studio players and arts administrators.